Untitled (93)

 In addition to the technically and commercially complex processes for connecting these projects to the network, the European Renewable Energy Directive (RED III) includes requirements for the permit granting process for renewable energy projects.

-Since publication of the first Enduring Connection Policy (ECP) in 2018, there have been several updates to connections policy that have reflected the increased Government policy focus on renewable generation and facilitated Government defined community-led renewable energy projects, as well as the requirement for other generation sources and system service technologies.
+Since publication of the first ECP in 2018, there have been several updates to connections policy that have reflected the increased Government policy focus on renewable generation.
+This has also focused on Government defined community-led renewable energy projects, and the requirement for other generation sources and system service technologies.

 ECP- GSS – New Connection Policy